 This role utilizes advanced analytics and research techniques to analyze customer feedback to identify areas for improvement.
-They also monitor customer behavior and trends in order to inform product decisions and track changes in customer sentiment over time.
+They also monitor customer behavior and trends to inform product decisions and track changes in customer sentiment over time.

 Additionally, they use surveys, focus groups, and other methods of soliciting direct customer input to create actionable plans that drive better experiences for customers.
 Ultimately, their goal is to provide strategic recommendations based on meaningful insights that will help shape the future growth of the business.

-As we are addressing the needs of a larger organization, there might be 4 to 8 such professionals in a customer experience departments, each one responsible for a specific business unit, or part of the offering.
+As we are addressing the needs of a larger organization, there might be 4 to 8 such professionals in customer experience departments, each one responsible for a specific business unit, or part of the offering.

 Service Design Managers and/or UI Managers

-They are responsible for creating and maintaining a customer-centric service design process, as well as managing, monitoring and evaluating the performance of services and products against set goals.
+They are responsible for creating and maintaining a customer-centric service design process, as well as managing, monitoring, and evaluating the performance of services and products against set goals.

 With the help of analysts in the team, they research and analyze current trends in the market and in service design, and then identify areas for improvement within the existing products and services.
 Additionally, they are responsible for working with cross-functional teams to ensure cohesive delivery.

 They are in charge of executing against the overall strategy and implementing initiatives that translate data and insights coming from the analysts into concrete actions.
 They manage projects of different complexity, often involving other stakeholders and departments.